qcri/data_civilizer_system/README.md

 first, then proceed to the following instructions.

 ## A Hardware Requirements Specification
-The DC system needs at least 4GB RAM.
+The DC system needs at least **8GB RAM**.
 The default memory assigned to Docker is 2GB of RAM.
 The memory could be adjusted from the Docker preferences.

+We recommend to set Docker CPUs to 4, if possible.

-The DC system needs 15GB disk space to allocated to Docker; this is including the intermediate images, such as Ubuntu and llsc/cuda-torch.
+The DC system needs **15GB disk space** to allocated to Docker; this is including the intermediate images, such as Ubuntu and llsc/cuda-torch.
 If the user needs to save some space, you can clean unused images, containers or volumes using system prune, see https://docs.docker.com/config/pruning/

 	docker system prune